Bird

-Our nature inbuilt hide network has been developed and constructed in various bird habitats In the Hortobágy National Park.
+Our nature inbuilt hide network has been developed and constructed in various bird habitats in Eastern Europe focusing on the World Heritage Hortobágy National Park, Transylvania and the Danube Delta.
 The construction of such hides requires patience, given the various and rather dynamic life-cycle of the hides, which includes site selection, construction, adaptation, running, failure, resting, rebuilding, and reactivating or abandoning.
 Not only does a single hide have a dynamic life-cycle, but the entire network is flexible and dynamic.
 Shape and colour must blend in with its surroundings.
 In the network we have installed ground hides, aquatic hides and tower hides.
 Our hide network is based primarily on nature inbuilt fixed or static hides but we have mobile hides as well.
+Especially our main hide in the Danube Delta is a purpose-built boat which is highly mobile!
+We also use in situ pop up mobile blinds on all our tours if required.
+In the Danube Delta we have floating hides as well if there are more adventures photographers to try!

 1. Our hides are designed to get close to birds to be able to photograph them at a relative comfort.